Diets for Cavalier King Charles Spaniels

 Adverse reactions associated with this treatment include vomiting, loose stools, diarrhea, and lethargy.
 It should not be prescribed for dogs with liver disease or in dogs receiving long-term corticosteroid therapy.

 ►December 2013: Wild-eyed hysteria reigns among veterinary nutritionists over feeding healthful raw diets.
-In a December 2013 JAVMA screed in which they admit a total lack of any substantive factual research, "board certified veterinary nutritionists" Lisa M. Freeman, Marjorie L. Chandler, Beth A. Hamper, and Lisa P. Weeth, all ardent first defenders of their programs' financiers -- the crappy kibble manufacturers like Hills and Purina -- parade out a list of "potential" horrible consequences of daring to feed our dogs a healthful diet of home-prepared raw meats and vegetables.
+In a December 2013 JAVMA screed in which they admit a total lack of any substantive factual research, "board certified veterinary nutritionists" Lisa M. Freeman, Marjorie L. Chandler, Beth A. Hamper, and Lisa P. Weeth, all ardent first defenders of their programs' big money financiers -- the crappy kibble manufacturers like Hills and Purina -- parade out a list of "potential" horrible consequences of daring to feed our dogs a healthful diet of home-prepared raw meats and vegetables.
 They also warn veterinarians to "counsel" raw-feeding pet owners on the "risks" (which they admit they do not know).

 So, we may expect these baseless scare tactics to spread exponentially each time we take our dogs to gullible vets who chose not to do their own research about the extraordinary health advantages of feeding properly balanced, home-prepared diets of fresh meats and vegetables.
 The Bottom Line: do not count on these so-called "board certified veterinary nutritionists" for knowledgeable, objective advice about formulating well balanced raw diets for your dogs.